aichemydev/Wring_docs/docs/tutorial-basics/Integrations.md

 :::note

-You will need to add a Quikly_TOKEN to your project secrets on Travis CI.
+You will need to add a Wring_TOKEN to your project secrets on Travis CI.
 For more information, see the documentation provided by Travis CI here: **[Travis CI Documentation](https://docs.travis-ci.com/user/environment-variables/)**

 :::